Château de Saint-Cloud: 20th century

-The sculpture group France crowning Art and Industry was installed in the lower part of the park in 1900.
+The sculpture group France Crowning Art and Industry was installed in the lower part of the park in 1900.

 Many thousands of trees in the park were knocked down or badly damaged in a storm on 26 December 1999, but restoration work was carried out.

 21st century

 Today, only a few outbuildings and its park of 460 hectares remain, constituting the domaine national de Saint-Cloud.
-It includes the garden à la française designed by Le Nôtre, Marie Antoinette's flower garden (where roses for the French state are grown), a garden à l'anglaise from the 1820s (the Trocadéro garden), ten fountains, and a viewpoint of Paris known as 'la lanterne', because a lantern was lit there when Napoleon Bonaparte was in residence.
+It includes the garden à la française designed by Le Nôtre, Marie-Antoinette's flower garden (where roses for the French state are grown), a garden à l'anglaise from the 1820s (the Trocadéro garden), ten fountains, and a viewpoint of Paris known as 'la lanterne', because a lantern was lit there when Napoleon Bonaparte was in residence.

 The pavillon de Breteuil in the park has been the home of the General Conference on Weights and Measures since 1875.

 The park has been the venue for the Rock en Seine festival since 2003.

 Rebuilding the château de Saint-Cloud

-Since December 2006, there has been a movement to reconstruct the château de Saint-Cloud, led chiefly by an association that wants to finance the project primarily through private sources rather than through the government.
-The association, 'Reconstruisons Saint-Cloud!' or 'Reconstruct Saint-Cloud!', was created in 2006 and seeks to fund the rebuilding by imposing a fee on visitors.
+Since December 2006, there has been a movement to reconstruct the château, led chiefly by an association that wants to finance the project primarily through private sources rather than through the government.
+The association, 'Reconstruisons Saint-Cloud!', was created in 2006 and seeks to fund the rebuilding by imposing a fee on visitors.